mylife-plus/money/CONTRIBUTING.md

+⚠️ all messages need to be in imperative mode. writing the subject line as a command or instruction
+Think: "If applied, this commit will..." — the message should complete this sentence naturally.

 ### Push Commit Message
 ```
 #<issue-number> <⏳h of total work> <summarize the change>
-< - ⏳h of work description of changes via bullet points>
+< - ⏳h of work, #label, description of changes via bullet points>
 For example:
-#42 ⏳2h commit Title
+#42 ⏳2h summarize work title
-- ⏳2h I fixed this and that "
+- ⏳2h #ui fix this and that "

 ```